agoose77/phd-thesis/content/2100-nuclear-models.md

 +++

 Whether the minimum found by the HF procedure is a true global minimum depends upon the initial configuration.
-If the initial configuration determined by the trial wave-functions lie close to a shape-isomeric state, it is quite possible for the numerical procedure to settle upon a configuration that is deformed from the ground state {cite:ps}`greiner_nuclear_1996`.
+If the initial configuration determined by the trial wave-functions lies close to a shape-isomeric state, it is quite possible for the numerical procedure to settle upon a configuration that is deformed from the ground state {cite:ps}`greiner_nuclear_1996`.
 The variational principle outlined in {eq}`variational-principle` can be extended to include a deformation constraint that restricts e.g. the quadrupole moment {math}`Q` of the nucleus (see {numref}`energy-vs-deformation`).
 :::{figure} image/placeholder/energy-vs-deformation.png
 :name: energy-vs-deformation
 :width: 300px